-- (2) Subsection (h)(1) of this section, relating to lead audit partner limitation, is [shall be] in effect for audits of the year beginning January 1, 2010, which audits are reflected in reports and communications required to be filed with the Commissioner [commissioner] during calendar year 2011, and continues in effect each year thereafter. - (3) Subsection (k) of this section, relating to audit committee requirements, takes effect on September 1, 2010. - (4) Subsection (I) of this section, relating to internal audit committee requirements, is applicable beginning January 1, 2021. - (c) Definitions.
-The following words and terms, when used in this section, shall have the following meanings, unless the context clearly indicates otherwise. - (1) Accountant--An independent certified public accountant or accounting firm that meets the requirements of [the] Insurance Code §401.011. - (2) Affiliate--Has the meaning assigned by [the] Insurance Code §823.003. - (3) Audit committee--A committee established by the board of directors of an entity for the purpose of overseeing the accounting and financial reporting processes of an insurer or HMO or group of insurers or HMOs, the internal audit function of an insurer or HMO or group of insurers or HMOs, and external audits of financial statements of the insurer or HMO or group of insurers or HMOs.
+(3) Subsection (k) of this section, relating to audit committee requirements, takes effect on September 1, 2010.

+(4) Subsection (I) of this section, relating to internal audit committee requirements, is applicable beginning January 1, 2021.

+(c) Definitions.
+The following words and terms, when used in this section, shall have the following meanings, unless the context clearly indicates otherwise.

+(1) Accountant--An independent certified public accountant or accounting firm that meets the requirements of Insurance Code §401.011.

+(2) Affiliate--Has the meaning assigned by Insurance Code §823.003.

+(3) Audit committee--A committee established by the board of directors of an entity for the purpose of overseeing the accounting and financial reporting processes of an insurer or HMO or group of insurers or HMOs, the internal audit function of an insurer or HMO or group of insurers or HMOs, and external audits of financial statements of the insurer or HMO or group of insurers or HMOs.
 At the election of the controlling person, the audit committee of an entity that controls a group of insurers or HMOs may be the audit committee for one or more of the controlled insurers or HMOs solely for the purposes of this section.
-If an audit committee is not designated by the insurer or HMO, the insurer's or HMO's entire board of directors constitutes the audit committee. - (4) Audited financial report--The annual audit report required by [the] Insurance Code Chapter 401, Subchapter A. - (5) Group of insurers or HMOs--Those authorized insurers or HMOs included in the reporting requirements of [the] Insurance Code Chapter 823, or a set of insurers or HMOs as identified by management, for the purpose of assessing the effectiveness of internal control over financial reporting.
+If an audit committee is not designated by the insurer or HMO, the insurer's or HMO's entire board of directors constitutes the audit committee.

+(4) Audited financial report--The annual audit report required by Insurance Code Chapter 401, Subchapter A.

+(5) Group of insurers or HMOs--Those authorized insurers or HMOs included in the reporting requirements of Insurance Code Chapter 823, or a set of insurers or HMOs as identified by management, for the purpose of assessing the effectiveness of internal control over financial reporting.

-- (6) Health maintenance organization (HMO)--A health maintenance organization authorized to engage in business in this state.
+(6) Health maintenance organization (HMO)--A health maintenance organization authorized to engage in business in this state.

-- (7) Insurer--An insurer authorized to engage in business in this state, including:
+(7) Insurer--An insurer authorized to engage in business in this state, including:

-- (A) a life, health, or accident insurance company;
+(A) a life, health, or accident insurance company;

-- (B) a fire and marine insurance company;
+(B) a fire and marine insurance company;

 - (C) a general casualty company;

 - (D) a title insurance company;

 - (E) a fraternal benefit society;

 - (F) a mutual life insurance company;

 - (G) a local mutual aid association;

 - (H) a statewide mutual assessment company;

 - (I) a mutual insurance company other than a mutual life insurance